NORTH CAROLINA STOP TORTURE NOWPO Box 12707

 –President Barack Obama, May 2013

-Up to 40 prisoners continue to hunger-strike, and many are being subjected to forced feeding — a practice condemned by international human rights organizations, medical associations, and members of the U.S. Congress.
-New lawsuits in U.S. courts lay bare the extreme cruelty of the forced feeding at Guantanamo.
+It is unknown how many prisoners continue to hunger-strike, but reports indicate many men may continue to be refusing food, and many are being subjected to forced feeding—a practice condemned by international human rights organizations, medical associations, and members of the U.S. Congress.
+New lawsuits in U.S. courts lay bare the extreme cruelty of the forced feeding at Guantánamo.
 To quell the public outcry against the prison, the U.S. military in December 2013 stopped reporting the numbers of hunger strikers.
-More recently, it has classified their protest, in Orwellian fashion, as “long term non-religious fasting.”
+More recently, it has classified their protest, in Orwellian fashion, as “long-term non-religious fasting.”

-Sadly, as we face yet another broken promise, this is what the United States remains — a country that continues to indefinitely detain and brutalize the men at Guantánamo.
-Grassroots activists, human rights organizations, and advocates for the detained men call on people throughout the United States and the world to hold President Obama to his promise by taking action.
+Sadly, as we pass the anniversary of yet another broken promise, this is what the United States remains—a country that continues to indefinitely detain and brutalize the men at Guantánamo.
+Grassroots activists, human rights organizations, and advocates for the detained men call on people throughout the United States and the world to hold President Obama accountable to his promise.

-Together, we say “Not another broken promise.
+Together, we must continue to say: “Not another broken promise.
 Not another day in Guantánamo!”

-The action is being coordinated by Witness Against Torture in collaboration with Amnesty International, the National Religious Campaign Against Torture, Veterans for Peace, World Can’t Wait, and the Torture Abolition and Survivor Support Coalition.
+The action was coordinated by Witness Against Torture in collaboration with Amnesty International, the National Religious Campaign Against Torture, Veterans for Peace, World Can’t Wait, and the Torture Abolition and Survivor Support Coalition.

 Close Guantánamo Billboard Debuts in Johnston County